The process of planning for curriculum

 Education Association's Standards for Technological Literacy:

-for technology education programs, or courses, such as:
+education programs, or courses, such as the one from

 use of educational technology; has your school district specified these?
 Are